saikiran76/Euphoria-Check/README.md

 ## Hacktoberfest 2023

-Euphoria-Check is a part of [Hacktoberfest 2023](https://hacktoberfest.digitalocean.com/), an annual celebration of open source contributions.
+Euphoria-Check is a part of [Hacktoberfest 2023](https://hacktoberfest.digitalocean.com/), an annual celebration of open-source contributions.
 You can contribute to **Euphoria-Check** by participating in Hacktoberfest.
 Whether you're a seasoned developer or just starting your open-source journey, your contributions are always welcomed by Open Source Chandigarh!

 ## Contributing